tido64/rainbow/doc/includes/building_rainbow_for_mobile.md

 /path/to/rainbow/tools/build.sh android [options]
 ```

-The build script will create a debuggable and installable APK.
-For a list of
+Next, import the Gradle project in Android Studio.
+For a list of options, type
-options, type `build.sh help` or see [Compiling Rainbow](#compiling-rainbow).
+`build.sh help` or see [Compiling Rainbow](#compiling-rainbow).

 ### Build for iOS